janakerman/janakerman/src/pages/tekton-mono-repo/index.md

 ```

 As can be seen above, the `Trigger` defines two interceptors:
- 1. A custom web hook interceptor that decorates the incoming request's body with an additional field containing a list of modified file paths (`extensions.filesChanged`).
-This works by delegating the business logic to an Kubernetes service running within the cluster.
-This interceptor service uses Github's [Compare API](https://docs.github.com/en/github/committing-changes-to-your-project/comparing-commits#comparing-commits) to fetch the list of modified files.
+ 1. A custom webhook interceptor that decorates the incoming request's body with an additional field containing a list of modified file paths (`extensions.filesChanged`).
+This works by delegating the business logic to a Kubernetes service running within the cluster.
+This interceptor service uses Github's [Compare API](https://docs.github.com/en/github/committing-changes-to-your-project/comparing-commits#comparing-commits) to fetch the list of modified files between two commits.
-2. A chained CEL interceptor specifies a `filter` predicate that will _conditionally_ trigger pipelines only if the relevant directory contains changes.
-This predicate is hard coded to only pass if it finds an entry in the list of modified files for it's target sub-project, `service-a/` in the case of the above `Trigger`.
+2. A chained CEL interceptor that specifies a `filter` predicate that will _conditionally_ trigger the pipeline.
+This interceptor defines a predicate that only passes if the list of modified paths contains a file related to its associated sub-project, `service-a/` in the case of the above `Trigger`.

 ## Evaluation

-One of the main benefits of this approach is that a single push event can trigger multiple different pipelines, supporting unique workflows for each sub-project within the mono-repository.
+Multiple related projects can be co-located in the same repository, yet they can trigger independent pipelines.
+This keeps the pipeline definitions for each project _simple_, _specific_ and with a _single responsibility_.
 It's easy to find the pipeline execution for a given sub-project using either the Tekton Dashboard or `kubectl` as they are _unique_ pipelines.

 ![Component diagram](tekton-mono-components.svg)

-Additionally, adding a `labels` fields to the `Pipeline`'s `metadata` field means we can easily discover pipelines that are associated with a given service/sub-project.
+Additionally, adding a `labels` fields to the `metadata` field of a `Pipeline` resource means we can easily discover pipelines that are associated with a given service or sub-project.

-Tekton provides more flexibility compared to other pipeline tools I've toyed with.
-This comes at the cost of some additional complexity as you need to stitch the building blocks together for your use case.
+Tekton provides more flexibility compared to other pipeline tools at the cost of some additional complexity.
+Tekton provides the building blocks for building a CI/CD system - you need to stitch those blocks together to suite your needs.

 ## Taking it further

 Whilst I wouldn't say the setup is very complex, without some familiarity of Tekton the process of adding a new sub-project isn't _super_ simple.
 I'm not that familiar with Helm, but I _think_ this you could define this setup as a Helm chart providing a mapping of sub-projects to pipelines as a value.

-Perhaps as Tekton grows in popularity, we'll see more out-of-the-box Tekton setups distributed using the same tools used to distribute applications that run on Kubernetes (e.g Helm).
+Perhaps as Tekton grows in popularity, we'll see more out-of-the-box Tekton setups distributed using the same methods used to distribute applications that run on Kubernetes (e.g Helm).